urbanadventurer/Android-PIN-Bruteforce/README.md

 ## Benefits

 - You can use a Nethunter phone
-- You don't need a USB Rubber Ducky or other hardware
+- You don't need a Rubber Ducky or more expensive forensic hardware
 - You can easily modify the backoff time to crack other types of devices
 - It works!

+## Features

+-

 ## Roadmap